chazzconi25/IC322-Portfolio/week09/learning_goals09.md

 #### Link State Example Protocol

 One example link state protocol is OSPF.
+Primarily used for routing between ASs that directly addresses the issues of scale and administrative autonomy that exist between ASs

 ### I can describe how Distance Vector algorithms work, their advantages, their common problems and how the problems are addressed.
 I can also give an example of a protocol based on the Distance Vector algorithm